larnTechGeeks/data-engineering-test/README.md

 ## Running the project
 ### Problem 1
 - For `Problem 1` the solution is in `db/scripts` directory.
-All the data required for the test re in `db/scripts/data` directory and the resulting output in `result_output` directory inside scripts.
+All the data required for the test are in `db/scripts/data` directory and the resulting output in `result_output` directory inside scripts.
 The `ProblemSolution.sql` is the solution for the `Problem 1` QUESTION.

 To be able to solve problem one.
 The following steps must be followed.
 - Startup the database environment using `make up`.